Wildix/Alert-call/README.md

 ##Introduction

 Alert System for Wildix PBXs allows to start an Alert call to reach persons and see if they are available.
-Each contact called must authenticate using a pin and then accept 0 or decline the call 1.
+Each contact called must authenticate using a pin and then accept or decline the call.

 A Web Application allows to monitor how the alarm call is proceeding.